-The vasectomy does NOT protect you from any sexually transmitted injections.
+The vasectomy does NOT protect you from any sexually transmitted diseases.

 Most men need just a few days of rest for recovery.
-Most of the vasectomies we perform are typically scheduled on Thursday or Friday so as to give men the weekend for recovery and return to work next Monday.
+Most of the vasectomies we perform are typically scheduled on Thursday or Friday so as to give men the weekend for recovery and most are able return to work just three day later.

 You can expect some bruising (black and blue) and mild redness at the site of the incision.
-The sutures in your incision will dissolve and fall out within 5-10 days.
-There may be some yellow or white discharge from the incision as the sutures dissolve, this is normal.
+If you had sutures placed in your incision, they will dissolve and fall out within 5-10 days.
+There may be some yellow or white discharge from the incision as the sutures dissolve.
+This is normal.
 You may notice a small open gap at the site of the incision after the sutures fall out, this is normal and will close up over time.
-You may notice some firmness in and around the incision site, it will soften, flatten and return to normal within a few weeks.
+You may notice some firmness in and around the incision site.
+It will soften, flatten and return to normal within a few weeks.